sumcoinlabs/pi3_autoswap/README.md

 # pi3_autoswap
-A simple .sh file to make a swap file on bootup for Raspberry Pi 3
+A simple .sh file to make a swap file on bootup for Raspberry Pi 3 and Pi 4

 ## Purpose